| | |

 that are rarely used in many developing countries can be made available

+as a potential substitute to the quinolones.
 We sincerely thank the staff of the Molecular Biology and Biotechnology

 Division, Nigerian Institute of Medical Research (NIMR), Yaba, Lagos, Nigeria